Reichsbund jüdischer Frontsoldaten: Origin

 The Reichsbund emphasized that 85,000 Jewish soldiers had fought for the German Empire in World War I, and 12,000 had died, which placed their loyalty to Germany beyond any reasonable doubt.
 Jews had received 30,000 medals and awards during the war.
 At its high point the Reichsbund had 55,000 members.
+This large membership status made the RJF an organization with multiple political identities ranging from right to left leaning.